 One positive side effect of luxury’s reluctant move into ecommerce has been an expansion of the sector’s customer base.
 With travel restricted during the pandemic, an increasing number of consumers made cross-border ecommerce purchases — and become permanent converts.

 “Consumers test cross-border buying online now — the quality of customer service, the speed of delivery, tracking of their orders,” said Bousquet-Chavanne.
-“They realised that things like returning products was actually easy.
+“They realised that things like returning products were easy.
 [These experiences] have taken away the worries of global consumers, and at the same time it is bringing them into products that they’ve never had access to before.”

 The ESW survey found that 42% of consumers are willing to buy from brand websites outside of their own country.
-Not surprisingly, the countries where shoppers are most comfortable buying luxury products online are those where local availability and variety of luxury goods is limited, including China (61%), South Africa (57%), Mexico (54%) and Russia (50%).
+Not surprisingly, the countries where shoppers are most comfortable buying luxury products online are those where local availability and variety of luxury goods are limited, including China (61%), South Africa (57%), Mexico (54%) and Russia (50%).

 Demand for luxury goods is particularly strong in Asia, and with that region’s tech-savvy population, the propensity to buy cross-border is also high.
 More than 70% of millennials, Gen X and Baby Boomers in China and South Korea shop luxury online, compared to less than 45% of shoppers in the Americas and most of Europe.